Home Remote and Hybrid Teams What does fully remote work mean? Pros, Cons, Tips & Tools

 4. Reduced Absenteeism:

-It will result in less absences.
+It will result in fewer absences.
 It is easier to prevent workers’ requests for minor illnesses if they have the option to feel at ease at home.

 Employees can also have the freedom to attend to personal matters without having to work the entire day.
 Absenteeism will be minimal.
 That’s a win-win situation for both employers and employees.